Norm Sloan

 Norman Leslie Sloan Jr. (June 25, 1926 – December 9, 2003) was an American college basketball player and coach.
 Sloan was a native of Indiana and played college basketball and football at North Carolina State University.
-He began a long career as a basketball coach months after graduating from college in 1951, and he was the men's basketball head coach at Presbyterian College, The Citadel, North Carolina State University, and two stints as at the University of Florida.
+He began a long career as a basketball coach months after graduating from college in 1951, and he was the men's basketball head coach at Presbyterian College, The Citadel, North Carolina State University, and two stints at the University of Florida.
 Over a career that spanned 38 seasons, Sloan was named conference coach of the year five times and won the 1974 national championship at North Carolina State, his alma mater.
 He was nicknamed "Stormin' Norman" due to his combative nature with the media, his players, and school administrators, and his collegiate coaching career ended in controversy when Florida's basketball program was under investigation in 1989, though Sloan claimed that he was treated unfairly.

 Early years

-Sloan was born in Anderson, Indiana in 1926 to Norman and Mary Sloan.
+Sloan was born in Anderson, Indiana, in 1926 to Norman and Mary Sloan.
 He attended Lawrence Central High School in Indianapolis, where he lettered in basketball.